Jany-M/wp-imager/README.md

-# WP Imager
+# WP Imager `v 1.8`

-`v 1.8`

-## About

-Script for WordPress that provides resizing, output customization and image caching.
+**WP Imager** makes image management easier when it comes to manipulating, caching and customizing WordPress images.

-Can be used inside or outside the loop.
+Can be used inside or outside the loop:

-If used inside a loop, the script will automatically retrieve an image from the post, following a priority pattern: featured image if found, otherwise take one random image from the post.
+- If used inside a loop, the script will automatically retrieve an image from the post, following a priority pattern: featured image if found, otherwise take one random image from the post.

-If used outside the loop for any image you want, must use $exturl.
+- If used outside the loop for any image you want, must use $exturl.

-**WP Imager** makes image management easier when it comes to manipulating and customizing WordPress images.

-Furthermore, WP doesnt provide good-enough image functionality and is quite limited yet.

-Lastly, I personally prefer caching outside of the standard WP media folder, to avoid clutter and absurdly large backups.

 > Uses **[TimThumb](http://code.google.com/p/timthumb/)**

 > **[WPML](https://wpml.org/)** fully compatible

 > Basic support **WordPress [Jetpack](http://jetpack.me/)'s [Photon](https://developer.wordpress.com/docs/photon/api/) module**

+> Caches images outside of the WP folders, to avoid clutter and simplify bulk file management & backups

 ## To-Do